konsumer/junosex/README.md

 ## Hardware

 Follow the schematic to put it together.
 I will provide better instructions, later.
 I used [ArduinoISP] running on a [teensy] to program an [ATMEGA8].
-I used a [resonator] to be cheap nd lazy (rather than a crystal and 2 capacitors.)
+I used a [resonator] to be cheap and lazy (rather than a crystal and 2 capacitors.)

 ## Modification